 Ewen Maddock Dam is a popular recreation destination for locals and visitors to the Sunshine Coast.
 Along with boating and fishing, the multi-use trails are very popular, accommodating walkers, horse and bike riders.

-Ewen Maddock Dam – Camping, Fishing, Walks & Map
+Ewen Maddock Dam, Camping, Fishing, Walks & Map

-Paddling is a popular activity on the dam, however, please note that only non-motorised craft is permitted on the dam.
+Paddling is a popular activity on the dam; however, please note that only non-motorised craft is permitted on the dam.
 There are designated launch points around the dam which are in place to protect the native flora and fauna around the dame.
 Boating permits are not currently required at Ewen Maddock Dam.

 As the dam areas are home to native wildlife, dogs are permitted within designated areas (Maddock Park and on all of the surrounding trails) but must remain on a leash at all times.
-Horses are also permitted on designated tracks but must not enter the parking area.
+Horses are also allowed on designated tracks but must not enter the parking area.